Pylons/pyramid/docs/narr/views.rst

 New templating systems and serializers can be associated with :app:`Pyramid` renderer names.
-To this end, configuration declarations can be made which override an existing :term:`renderer factory` and which add a new renderer factory.
+To this end, configuration declarations can be made which override an existing :term:`renderer factory`, and which add a new renderer factory.

 Renderers can be registered imperatively using the